waddo4/Project0---TicTacToe/README.md

 **Layout Planning & Development** <br />
 ![Layout development](Images/layoutDevelopment.gif) <br />

 Once the layout was completed, I worked on developing the Javascript to get the game working.
 First, I worked on toggling the players turns, then getting a function that placed the players image on the grid tile they selected.
 After revising my click function and changing it to add attirbutes, I started working on implementing the win conditions and draw.
 Once that was working, I added a board reset, changed the design to have the main content in the middle and two side areas that were purely for aesthetics.
-Finally I added a button to toggle the side animations, a button invert the colours on the page, added sound effects and a mute button.
+Finally, I added a button to toggle the side animations, a button invert the colours on the page, added sound effects and a mute button.

 ## Bugs & Solutions